sousapedro/Newtonsoft.Json-for-Unity/README.md

 ## But why another solution

-> SaladLab and ParentElement, among other unmentioned coders,
-> have done great work in making Json.NET work in Unity. _So why do we need mine?_
+SaladLab and ParentElement, among other unmentioned coders, have done great work in making Json.NET work in Unity. _So why do we need mine?_

->
-> Both mentioned projects are discontinued, and outdated by some margin in result.
+Both mentioned projects are discontinued, and outdated by some margin in result.
-> SaladLab's latest release targets Json.NET 9, and ParentElement's Json.NET 8.
+SaladLab's latest release targets Json.NET 9, and ParentElement's Json.NET 8.
-> We're at Json.NET 12 now! _(at time of writing)_
+We're at Json.NET 12 now! _(at time of writing)_

->
-> Changeset, compared to SaladLabs and ParentElements solutions:
+Changeset, compared to SaladLabs and ParentElements solutions:

->
-> - Json.NET version 12 _(let's see how long I can keep up with James repo)_
+- Json.NET version 12 _(let's see how long I can keep up with James repo)_
-> - Release available via Unity Package Manager
+- Release available via Unity Package Manager
-> - Unit testing in Unity Editor
+- Unit testing in Unity Editor
-> - Unit testing in IL2CPP built platforms _(ex: StandaloneWindows)_
+- Unit testing in IL2CPP built platforms _(ex: StandaloneWindows)_

->
-> A rework is in this case easier than jumping into SaladLabs project to update it.
+A rework is in this case easier than jumping into SaladLabs project to update it.
 Sorry Salad champ.

->
-> _Although, in the future this may also be old stuff too,
+<sub>_Although, in the future this may also be old stuff too,
-> with the upcoming new [System.Text.Json](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/)
-> namespace and need to keep the project up-to-date with Newtonsoft.Json.
+with the upcoming new [System.Text.Json](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/) namespace and need to keep the project up-to-date with Newtonsoft.Json.
-> But not for now!_
+But not for now!_</sub>

 ---

 This package is licensed under The MIT License (MIT)

-Copyright (c) 2019 Kalle Jillheden (jilleJr)
+Copyright &copy; 2019 Kalle Jillheden (jilleJr)
 <https://github.com/jilleJr/Newtonsoft.Json>

 See full copyrights in [LICENSE.md][license.md] inside repository